microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationClass.md

     - `[PrimaryRole <String>]`:
     - `[ProvisionedPlans <IMicrosoftGraphProvisionedPlan[]>]`: The plans that are provisioned for the user.
 Read-only.
 Not nullable.
     - `[RefreshTokensValidFromDateTime <DateTime?>]`:
-    - `[RelatedContacts <IMicrosoftGraphRelatedContact[]>]`: Related records related to the user.
+    - `[RelatedContacts <IMicrosoftGraphRelatedContact1[]>]`: Related records related to the user.
 Possible relationships are parent, relative, aide, doctor, guardian, child, other, unknownFutureValue
       - `[AccessConsent <Boolean?>]`: Indicates whether the user has been consented to access student data.
       - `[DisplayName <String>]`: Name of the contact.
 Required.
       - `[EmailAddress <String>]`: Email address of the contact.
       - `[Id <String>]`:
       - `[MobilePhone <String>]`: Mobile phone number of the contact.
       - `[Relationship <String>]`: contactRelationship
-    - `[ResidenceAddress <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+    - `[ResidenceAddress <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
     - `[Rubrics <IMicrosoftGraphEducationRubric[]>]`: When set, the grading rubric attached to the assignment.
     - `[Schools <IMicrosoftGraphEducationSchool[]>]`: Schools to which the user belongs.
 Nullable.
       - `[Description <String>]`: Organization description.